-An early record of perfumes began in Egypt around 3000 BC when priests used them in rituals.
+An early record of perfumes began in Egypt around 3000 BCE when priests used them in rituals.
 They became available to the public when priests gave up their exclusive right to use them.
-Over time, perfumes weren’t a luxury that pharaohs and kings could only afford.
-People throughout generations from all corners of the globe and walks of life began using them.
-In the past, some even bathed and soaked their skin in scented oils for pleasure.
+Over time, perfumes weren’t a luxury that only pharaohs and kings could afford.
+People throughout generations, from all corners of the globe, began using them.
+In the past, some even bathed and soaked in scented oils for pleasure.

 Perfumes have no limits in delighting the senses; after all, an enchanting fragrance has the power to seduce.
-We have compiled a list of the most popular perfumes of all time, with a glimpse into the stories behind them.
+Below is a list of the most popular perfumes of all time, with a glimpse into the stories behind their origins.

 Chanel’s Chanel No.5